-For projects receiving federal funds over which the MRMPO has discretion -- typically Surface Transportation Block Grant Program - local share (STBG-L) and Congestion Mitigation and Air Quality program (CMAQ) funds - the MRMPO engages in an open solicitation of project applications from the member jurisdictions, develops a project evaluation and selection process that reflects regional, state and federal priorities, and selects projects and sets funding levels.
-Although the MRMPO Policy Committee is responsible for allocating regional discretionary federal transportation funds to projects, USDOT make final eligibility determinations.
-Details about project evaluation for MRMPO funding is available on the internet, www.mrmpo.org The MRMPO will award about \$2,144,503 covering fiscal years 2022-2024 in STBG funds and about \$1,350,048 in CMAQ funds during the same period.
+For projects receiving federal funds over which the MRMPO has discretion like the Surface Transportation Block Grant Program - local share (STBG-L) and Congestion Mitigation and Air Quality program (CMAQ), the MRMPO engages in an open solicitation of project applications from the member jurisdictions, develops a project evaluation and selection process that reflects regional, state and federal priorities, and selects projects and sets funding levels.
+The MRMPO Policy Committee is responsible for allocating regional discretionary federal transportation funds to projects but USDOT makes final eligibility determinations.
+Details about project evaluation for MRMPO funding is available at www.mrmpo.org.
+The MRMPO will award about \$2,615,876 covering fiscal years 2025-2027 in STBG funds and about \$1,350,048 in CMAQ funds during the same period.